stt-datacore/website/static/crew/dsc_tilly_cadet_crew.md

 rarity: 5
 series: dsc
 memory_alpha:
-bigbook_tier: 7
+bigbook_tier: 8
 events: 13
 in_portal: true
 published: true
 ---

 More variants are undoubtedly coming, but for now the Cadet owns two variant-best bases and one of the best Disco ENG stats.
-A new Stamets pipped her ENG base and stole the thunder of a massive Disco monopoly, but she can wipe those tears with another fistful of back to back to back to back event bonuses.
-Even if the Disco megas stop, her popularity and event count are unlikely to.
+Unfortunately, variant events simply aren't happening and we've just received our third ENG primary mega crew.
+Still a useful event piece for as long as Disco mega months continue, but she's beginning to slip for daily use.